-In addition to new initiatives, the SBV has actively coordinated with regional central banks finance ministries to implement cooperation programs as planned at the beginning of the year.
+In addition to new initiatives, the SBV has actively coordinated with regional central banks finance ministries

+Deeper integration into global and regional economy. to implement cooperation programs as planned at the beginning of the year.
 For ASEAN+3, in coordination with co-chair (Japan), the SBV and ASEAN+3 members continued discussion and proposed practical solutions to improve the readiness of the CMIM Agreement by reaching consensus on many important documents and contents of the Agreement.15 At the high level meeting, the regional Central Bank Governors and Finance Ministers highly appreciated the initiatives proposed by the SBV and endorsed the proposals and asked working group level to continue explore relevant contents to apply across the region in the coming time.